yannbellot/free-framer-components/README.md

 * Apply distortion to a child element
 * Adjust Smoothing
 * Activate the animation of distortion
-* Choose the number of repetitions of the animation
 * Adjust the Amplitude and Duration of the animation

-### Perlins component
+### Colors components

-* Choose between Turbulence and Fractal noise
+* Choose children frame
-* Adjust Frequency in x and y
+* Adjust random variation values in : Hue, Saturation, Brightness, Opacity, Contrast, Invert, Sepia, Grayscale and Blur
-* Adjust Octave
-* Choose between Random and Manual Seed
-* Adjust value of Manual Seed
-* Choose between Discrete, Table, Linear and Gamma RGBA effects and Lighting effect
-* Adjust multi-zone of RGBA effects
-* Adjust Color, Intensity, Reflection, Azimut and Elevation of Lighting effect